tathatj/Chatbot/README.md

-Simple Chatbot design using TensorFlow and Deep Learning DataSet is json file which contains Dictionary of Dictionaries consisting of responses to different types of greetings.
+1.Simple Chatbot design using TensorFlow and Deep Learning 2.DataSet is json file which contains Dictionary of Dictionaries consisting of responses to different types of greetings.